RAF Netheravon, Wiltshire

 Air Ministry boundary stone No.25.

 History : Netheravon started life before 1913 as a cavalry school and gallops on Choulston downs.
 Exorcises took place here with aircraft and cavalry.
 Due to their success the area was taken over as a Royal Flying Corps aerodrome.
-By the summer of 1914 the whole of the Military Wing of the RFC, 700 personnel and 70 airplane assembled here for a training exercise.
+By the summer of 1914 the whole of the Military Wing of the RFC, 700 personnel and 70 airplane assembled here for a training month. it was called the RFC Concentration.
 By the start of WW1 Netheravon was the centre for preparation's of squadrons to be assembled and sent out to France.

 That early exorcise on the Plain.